-Allows user to set any specific logger.
+Allows user to set any specific logger on global context.
 Each time this function is called, the previous logger is replaced.
 Calling this functin with NULL as parameter, does reset the logger to the default Little CMS logger.
 The default Little CMS logger does nothing.